meltem12344/Bootcamp2025/README.md

   ## Product Description
-  This project is an AI-powered educational platform that offers personalized subject explanations based on students' learning styles (visual, auditory, kinesthetic) and personality traits.
-Using student profiles, the GPT-based system generates dynamic content and provides features such as voice-based feedback, mini quizzes, mental fatigue analysis, and personalized PDF booklets.
-The goal is to enhance learning efficiency through tailored instruction and reduce educational inequality.
+  This project is an AI-powered educational assistant designed to provide students with personalized learning experiences.
+By analyzing users' learning styles (visual, auditory, kinesthetic) and interaction history, the platform dynamically generates subject explanations, practice quizzes, and voice-based responses using a Gemini-based system.
+It also allows students to download topic-specific PDF summaries of their learning journey.
+With its focus on accessibility and customization, the platform aims to improve learning outcomes and promote equal educational opportunities for all learners.

 <details>
   <summary><h2>Product Features</h2></summary>